ryan-roemer/loose-bits/_posts/2013-07-10-writing-a-technical-book-part-1.md

 In any case, as far as my story here goes, I ended up with Packt.
-And I will say that in my case, the book was most likely finished much faster with Packt than with any the other publishing options or companies.
+And I will say that in my case, the book was most likely finished much faster with Packt than with any of the other publishing options or companies.

 ## The Book Proposal